Electrifying city fleets and supporting the transition to zero emission transportation

 Supporting cities to identify best practices on monetary and non-monetary incentives to drive the EV market up, mitigate backlash, and help cities aggregate individual incentives packages to send stronger signals to the car manufacturing industry.

 - Promoting the electrification of fleets

 Supporting cities to identify priority city fleets to convert to zero emission technology (buses, taxis, municipal and other vehicle types), in addition to exploring impacts of new fleet types.

-Cities participating in the ZEV network are:
+Cities participating in the network:

-Amsterdam, Auckland, austin, Copenhagen, Dar es Salaam, London, Los Angeles, Houston, Madrid, Mexico City, Nanjing, New York City, Oslo, Salvador, San Francisco, Seattle, Shanghai, Shenzhen, Toronto and Warsaw.
+Amsterdam, Auckland, Austin, Copenhagen, Dar es Salaam, London, Los Angeles, Houston, Madrid, Mexico City, Nanjing, New York City, Oslo, Salvador, San Francisco, Seattle, Shanghai, Shenzhen, Toronto and Warsaw.